-On board the Santa Maria Manuela there is enough room to accommodate 44 passengers.
-There are 11 cabins for 2 passengers; 4 cabins for 4 passengers; 1 cabin for 6 passengers.
-All cabins are air conditioned and have a private shower and toilet.
+Because she is almost 70 meters long, the Santa Maria Manuela can accommodate, with all modern comforts, up to 44 passengers.
+There are 11 cabins for 2 passengers; 4 cabins for 4 passengers and 1 shared cabin for 6 passengers.
+Recently renovated, all cabins are air conditioned and have a private shower and toilet.

 The common areas are cozy and comfortable, providing a great space to relax, grab a drink, and make new friends.

 Restored: 2007 - 2010